mouradmars/Keras-Text-Generation/README.md

 ***Three epochs***

 lucentio:
-what shall i was the world that i will be so life the man in the shall be the such a threel.
+what shall i was the world that i will be so life<br/>
+the man in the shall be the such a threel.

 benedick:
 what shall i lies the ways that well be so soul.

 cornwall:
-i will not be not the world of thy loved, that i am the strength of the hands of the good that i will be the arm of the hands and soul.
+i will not be not the world of thy loved,<br/>
+that i am the strength of the hands of the good<br/>
+that i will be the arm of the hands and soul.

 king richard ii: